What is a Horizontal Line?

 Horizontal lines are drawn by connecting the same swing points.
 When a horizontal line is drawn by connecting it to similar swing highs, it is called a horizontal resistance line.
 Similarly, horizontal support lines are drawn by connecting swing lows.

 Analysts and traders use horizontal lines to predetermine when the market is favorable.
-The stock price is considered range-bound when trend lines are within the support and horizontal resistance lines.
-However, a further price decline is indicated by the movement below the support horizontal line.
+A stock price is considered range-bound when trend lines are within the support and horizontal resistance lines.
+However, a further price decline can be indicated by the movement below the support horizontal line.

-Similarly, movements below the resistance horizontal line signal higher prices.
-After reaching a horizontal resistance line, a decline in price means traders need to hold until the market price becomes favorable.
-If a data sample is used to draw a horizontal line to highlight series of lows and highs, a data point moving below or above the horizontal line will point to a decline and rise in the values of the x-axis.
+Similarly, movements above the resistance horizontal line signal higher prices.
+After reaching a horizontal resistance line, an increase in price means traders need to watch for a break-out above the resistance line.
+If a data sample is used to draw a horizontal line to highlight a series of lows and highs, a data point moving below or above the horizontal line will point to a decline and rise in the values of the x-axis.

 Horizontal Line in Supply and Demand Curves